zsrv/supermicro-product-key/README.md

 - Creation date (stored as a Unix timestamp with second precision, converted to four bytes)
 - Expiration date (stored as a Unix timestamp with second precision, converted to four bytes;
   a value of 0 is treated as "no expiration date")
-- Property (purpose unknown; no samples that have been found had a value set for this)
+- Property (purpose unknown; no samples that have been found had a value set for this). **Warning**: Keys with a non-null value set for this attribute can be activated on a system but have been shown to be invalid.
+Only set this attribute for experimentation purposes, with a method to remove the key from the system readily available.
 - Secret data (calculated using several other attributes as input; keys are validated by the BMC by calculating this and comparing the result to the value stored in the key)
 - Checksum (computed using the other attributes as input)